-Best Napkin Holder
+Best Napkin Holder of 2021

 Our critique of Home Basics Scroll Collection napkin dispenser is only that it lacks a clipping mechanism and that sometimes napkins might get caught on its beautiful swirls.
 Although this product did not seem to need a clipping mechanism to keep all the napkins secure during the fan test, it may not perform so well outside on an especially windy day.
 We also noticed that when we tried to load the napkin dispenser, sometimes the outermost napkin would get stuck in one of the decorative swirls.
-However, this napkin hold would work well in almost any other situation and is a great option as it offers artful functionality.
+However, this napkin holder would work well in almost any other situation and is a great option as it offers artful functionality.

 The Saratoga Home Farmhouse napkin dispenser is our favorite model for holding square napkins.
 It has a nice aesthetic without sacrificing function.
 The wooden handle that keeps the napkins in place works well, and the notch in the front makes it noticeably easier to grab napkins.
 The handle isn't too heavy, keeping the napkins in without preventing you from getting them.

-The Chez JuJu Gold Towel Caddy was the only napkin dispenser we tested that did not hold the napkins in place during our box fan test.
+We think the Chez JuJu Gold Towel Caddy is beautiful and fun, but this napkin dispenser was not designed for your garden.
+When we tested this product with the box fan, it quickly became clear that napkins will fly out of it freely in the wind.
 When placed next to the fan, the napkins almost instantaneously began lifting out of the towel caddy.
 This product would be a beautiful addition to your indoor dining set, but we would not recommend taking it outside.

 Why You Should Trust Us

 We tried to uncover the best napkin dispenser in every situation, whether that is a napkin dispenser for your garden, your dining room table, or one you can use for both.
 Our team has carefully taken each priority into account in order to give you a better picture of the products themselves and what to expect as the consumer.
-We diligently selected the top eight napkins holders to compare against one another, focusing on function, special features, function, and versatility.
+We diligently selected the top nine napkins holders to compare against one another, focusing on function, special features, function, and versatility.

 Analysis and Test Results